playgap/ios-sdk/README.md

 ## Recommendations

-Below are some useful recommendations for utilizing features of the Playgap SDK to ensure that you can use the SDK with the greatest flexibility to maximize the effectiveness to your use cases.
+Below are some useful recommendations for utilizing features of the Playgap SDK to ensure that you can use the SDK with the greatest flexibility to maximize the effectiveness of your use cases.

 ### Initialize the SDK Early Every User Session

 It's important to initialize the SDK early in the user session for every new user session.
 The SDK relies on being connected to the internet at a certain point in time, but will be able to handle required functions once successfully initialized.